Sunset viewed across a river in the Amazon, Ecuador

 Cycling

-3hrs · 32km · 152m up · 152m down
+3hrs · 32km · 152m up · 1200m down

 Wake up in Baños, the adventure capital of Ecuador.
 An absolute gem, it's known for its naturally heated thermal baths and incredible choice of adventure sports in natural surroundings.
 After breakfast, explore the lush Llanganates National Park (known as the sacred mountain) on two wheels, mountain biking through misty cloud forest, Andean farms and along a wild canyon dotted with waterfalls.
 Back in town by early afternoon, you'll have some time to explore and later visit the famous 'Swing at the End of the World', a unique spot deep in the Ecuadorian wilderness, and home to arguably the most famous treehouse in the world.
-Here, a swing is perched on the edge of a mountain overlooking Baños, where you can swing out towards the imposing Tungurahua volcano, which occasionally breathes out enough smoke to remind you of its existence.
+The swing is perched on the edge of a mountain overlooking Baños, where you can swing out towards the imposing Tungurahua volcano, which occasionally breathes out enough smoke to remind you of its existence.

 Day 4